Sick-Day Guidelines for People With Diabetes

 Here are some general sick-day guidelines:

-- Continue taking your pills for diabetes (if you have type 2 diabetes) or insulin, even if you are vomiting and having trouble eating or drinking.
+- Continue taking your diabetes medicine even if you are vomiting and having trouble eating or drinking.
 Your blood sugar may continue to rise because of your illness.
 If you cannot take your medicines, call your doctor and discuss whether you need to adjust your insulin dose or other medicine.

 - Try to eat your normal types and amounts of food and to drink extra fluids, such as water, broth, carbonated drinks, and fruit juice.
 Encourage your child to drink extra liquids to prevent dehydration.

-- If your blood sugar level is higher than 240 milligrams per deciliter (mg/dL), drink extra liquids that do not contain sugar, such as water or sugar-free cola.
+- If your blood sugar level is higher than 240 milligrams per deciliter (mg/dL), or the blood sugar level your doctor recommends, drink extra liquids that do not contain sugar, such as water or sugar-free cola.

 - If you cannot eat the foods in your regular diet, drink extra liquids that contain sugar and salt, such as soup, sports drinks, or milk.
 You may also try eating foods that are gentle on the stomach, such as crackers, gelatin, or applesauce.
 Try to eat or drink 50 grams (g) of carbohydrate every 3 to 4 hours.
 For example, 6 saltine crackers, 1 cup (8 fl oz) of milk, and ½ cup (4 fl oz) of orange juice each contain approximately 15 g of carbohydrate.